2012–13 NextGen Series

 The 2012–13 NextGen Series was the second season of the NextGen Series.
-The tournament involved the under-19 teams from 24 different countries across Europe.
+The tournament involved the under-19 teams from 24 European countries.
 The tournament was won by Aston Villa who overcame Chelsea in the final.

 Format changes

-From the previous season's competition, one major format change has been announced, with the competition moving from a 16-team to a 24-team affair.
+From the previous season's competition, one major format change was announced, with the competition moving from a 16-team to a 24-team affair.
 The group stage was run in six groups of four, an expansion of the same format as the previous season.

 Teams

 The 24 teams were sorted into six groups, where they played each other home and away in a Round-robin tournament.
 The top teams advanced to the finals of the competition.

 Fifteen of the 16 founder-members reprise their roles, consisting of some of the highest-reputations teams from across UEFA, mirroring the current or recent Champions League involvement of their first teams.
 Only Basel of Switzerland declined the invitation to reappear.